 Congrats, mama!
 If you’re here, it means you’ve got a bun in the oven — or some early pregnancy symptoms have you pretty darn sure you do.
 We don’t have to tell you how exciting this is (you may already be looking up baby names!).
 But that doesn’t mean we don’t have any sage words for you.
 In addition to the congratulatory sentiment we started with, we can help you home in on your baby’s anticipated arrival with Scary Mommy’s handy-dandy due date calculator.

-Use Scary Mommy’s pregnancy due date calculator, below, to see when your baby will make their big debut into the world and just how many weeks pregnant you are.
+That’s right!
+You can use our pregnancy due date calculator, below, to see when your baby will make their big debut into the world and find out just how many weeks pregnant you are.
 (Feeling playful?
 See what the ancient Chinese gender predictor thinks you’re having.)

 How is due date calculated?